 Additionally, the onsite review team uses, but is not limited to, a checklist as a guide for interviews.
 This item is called, Checklist for Onsite Civil Rights Reviews.

 Finally, the reviews are not intended to penalize recipients for findings, but are designed to help find and fix issues regarding civil rights.

 After the Onsite Review

 Once the draft PPIP process is completed, the review team creates the final PPIP.
-This is then mailed to the CEO (Superintendent or College President), to CTE director and coordinator, the school principal, the USOE State Director of CTE, USOE Equity Coordinator.
+Unless the initial draft is accepted by both parties as the “operational” or final document (which is often the case), the final PPIP is then mailed to the CEO (superintendent or college president), to CTE director and coordinator, the school principal, the USOE state director of CTE, and USOE equity coordinator.
 Eventually, a copy is also mailed to the US Department of Education, Office for Civil Rights.